samiraghayevv/Predictions_ST10010ZC11_vintage/README.md

 3. Volve ST10010ZC11 vintage - training and predictions

-Objective: to make predictions using the new dataset as input
+Objective: to make predictions using the new dataset as input obtained in the second notebook